Chart Color Schemes

 Hughesdale has seen below average employment performance when compared to national benchmarks

-Workforce participation in Hughesdale is similar to Greater Melbourne's 71.0%.
-Census responses show that 41.5% of residents work from home, but Covid-19 lockdown impacts should be considered.
-The dominant employment sectors are health care & social assistance, professional & technical, and education & training.
-Notably, the area specializes in professional & technical jobs, with an employment share 1.4 times the regional level.
+Workforce participation in Hughesdale was equal to Greater Melbourne's at 71.3%.
+Census responses showed that 41.5% of residents worked from home, potentially influenced by Covid-19 lockdowns.
+The dominant employment sectors were health care & social assistance, professional & technical services, and education & training.
+Notably, professional & technical jobs had an employment share 1.4 times the regional level.

-Conversely, construction has lower representation at 7.2% compared to the regional average of 9.7%.
-The predominantly residential area seems to offer limited local employment opportunities, as indicated by the ratio of Census working population to resident population.
-Over a 12-month period ending in September 2025, Hughesdale's labour force increased by 0.6%, while employment decreased by 1.1%, leading to an unemployment rate rise of 1.7 percentage points.
-In contrast, Greater Melbourne recorded employment growth of 3.0% and labour force growth of 3.3%, with a smaller unemployment increase of 0.3 percentage points.
-Jobs and Skills Australia's national employment forecasts from May-25 provide insights into potential future demand in Hughesdale.
-These projections suggest that national employment will expand by 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between industry sectors.
-Applying these industry-specific projections to Hughesdale's employment mix indicates that local employment should increase by 7.1% over five years and 14.4% over ten years.
+Conversely, construction jobs were lower at 7.2% compared to the regional average of 9.7%.
+Over a 12-month period ending in May-25, Hughesdale's labour force decreased by 0.3%, and employment fell by 1.3%, leading to an unemployment rate rise of 0.9 percentage points.
+In contrast, Greater Melbourne saw employment grow by 2.4% and labour force grow by 2.8%.
+Jobs and Skills Australia forecasts national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Hughesdale's employment mix suggests local employment should increase by 7.1% over five years and 14.4% over ten years, though these are simple extrapolations for illustrative purposes only.

 Frequently Asked Questions - Employment